Find out why an NCL free drink package really isn’t free, and why you may want to skip this promotional NCL beverage

 Sad Fact: We Got Little Value From The Promotional NCL Drink Package

 So, by the end of the week, we ended up with quite a few beverage charges on our account.
 And, as for my use of the actual “free” package – I didn’t get much for what I was charged pre-cruise for gratuities.
 Over the course of the week, I probably had less than 10 beverages that were actually covered by the NCL drink package.
 So that works out to about $12.50 per drink for what were non-alcoholic beverages.

 Knowing What I Know Now About The NCL Beverage Package

 In retrospect, one possible way to address that would be to bring our own sealed cups or thermoses.
 Under Norwegian rules, you’re allowed to get two drinks at one time on a drink package.
 (Many cruise lines only allow you to get one drink at a time, so this is liberal.)

 Presumably, you could ask for fountain drinks without ice and pour them into your own closed container.
 This would at least address the issue of having convenient access to beverages.

-Another option would be to decline the “free” package altogether (or make a different choice if there were other options available), and pay for the package that makes sense.
+Another option would be to decline the “free” package altogether (or make a different choice if there were other options available) and pay for the package that makes sense.
 (Note: That’s what we did on a subsequent NCL cruise.)
 If you pay outright for the Adult Soda Package, you would pay less than the “free” premium package.

 So When Does The Free At Sea Promotional NCL Drink Package Make Sense?

 Selecting the promotional NCL drink package could still end up being a net positive value in many circumstances.
-Adult alcoholic beverages generally ran in the $8 to $10 arrange.
-If you have any beverages beyond two alcoholic beverages each day, you would come out ahead.
+Adult alcoholic beverages generally ran in the $10 to $12 range.
+If you have any beverages beyond two alcoholic beverages each day, you will come out ahead.
 You would start to save money with pretty much any third drink.
-This would be true whether the third drink were alcoholic or not.
+This would be true whether the third drink was alcoholic or not.